hgeaydem/openshift-virt-labs/README.md

 </center>

 Within this environment you can access all aspects of the lab through the deployed lab guide.
 You receive access to that guide with the RHPDS welcome email.

+> **NOTE**: For the purposes of this repo and the labs themselves, any reference to "CNV", "Container-native Virtualization" and "OpenShift Virtualization", and "KubeVirt" can be used interchangeably.

 ### Getting Started